 Common Jawbone Treatments

-- Bone grafts: Bone grafts can be used to build up the jawbone in preparation of placing dental implants, to help elevate the sinus floor, or to fill craters or deformities in the jawbone.
+- Bone Grafts: Bone grafts can be used to build up the jawbone in preparation for placing dental implants, to help elevate the sinus floor, or to fill craters or deformities in the jawbone.

-We also serve in Coral Springs and nearby areas.
-Make an Appointment with Coral Springs Dentist.
+We serve in Coral Springs and nearby areas.
+Make an Appointment with our Coral Springs Periodontist today!